 Garlic 5 cloves minced

-Red paprika 2 tsp or chili flakes 1 tbsp
+Red paprika 2 teaspoon or chili flakes 1 tablespoon

 Salt to taste

 Heat the olive oil in a pan.